 9) Go skiing on Mount Etna, Sicily

 It may not seem possible, but when temperatures plummet to zero in Sicily during the winter, Europe’s largest active volcano also becomes a unique skiing destination.
-There are two small ski resorts on the north and south sides of Mount Etna, and you’ll have incredible views across to the Ionic, Adriatic and Mediterranean Seas when the weather is good.
+There are two small ski resorts on the north and south sides of Mount Etna, and you’ll have incredible views across the Ionic, Adriatic and Mediterranean Seas when the weather is good.

 STORY: Photos showing UK royal landmarks before and after coronavirus lockdown